Vardot/varbase-behat/README.txt

    - Apache/http/https server.
    - PHP server, and have the mod_rewrite enabled.
    - MySQL server.
-   - Configure your PHP/MySQL to work will with Varbase, Have a look at https://bitbucket.org/snippets/Vardot/8rGL/dev-tools-installs snippets.
+   - Configure your PHP/MySQL to work well with Varbase, Have a look at https://bitbucket.org/snippets/Vardot/8rGL/dev-tools-installs snippets.
    - Download Varbase from https://www.drupal.org/project/varbase Drupal website.
    - Install Varbase by following the  Installing Varbase 7.x-3.x